ckaap/GPO-LOGON/README.md

 ## Scripts Overview

 ### 1. `Enable task GPO_LOGON_DENY.ps1`
+Enable task GPO_LOGON_DENY.ps1 is required to be run by the task every n minutes.
 This script is responsible for activating a scheduled task that monitors and manages the `GPO_LOGON_DENY` policy.
 It includes features like:

 - **File Creation and Deletion**: The script checks for the existence of a specific file, which acts as a marker or indicator of the last successful operation.
 If the file is older than 48 hours, it is deleted.
 This mechanism ensures that the system can detect if the scheduled task is failing to run as expected.
 By removing the file after 48 hours, the script resets the environment, allowing for accurate monitoring and preventing false positives in task monitoring.